 And there were some last-second sobering defeats from Ohio-bred athletes - Chuck Webb, who chose Tennessee, and John Gerak and O.J.
-McDuffie who gave the nod to Penn scholarship to."
-That will come through better preparation for an athlete's visit and determining his needs beforehand - is
+McDuffie who gave the nod to Penn State.

 Though not content, Cooper isn't about to apologize for the results either.
-He just wants to emphasize that he doesn't expect the Webbs, Geraks and the McDuffies of 1989 to get away.

-"I think we had to make up for lost ground," Cooper explained.
+He just wants to emphasize that he doesn't expect the Webbs, Geraks and doesn't expect the webbs, Geraks and the McDuffies of 1989 to get away.
+"I think we had to make up for lost-ground," Cooper explained.
 "I think, for example, we can have a better relationship with these players next year because we'll have summer camp and they'll come to ball games and they'll be on campus where we can talk to them three or four times in the fall.
-We'll have a better idea at an earlier date who we're going to offer a
+We'll have a better idea at an earlier date who we're going to offer a scholarship to."